cloudant-labs/cloudant-introduction-course/Part 18 - Under the hood.md

 ---

 Even if two nodes go down, most shards will still have three copies, some will have two and some will have one.
-Write will continue to work, although the HTTP response code will reflect that the _quorum_ of 2 node confirmations wasn't reached.
+Writes will continue to work, although the HTTP response code will reflect that the _quorum_ of 2 node confirmations wasn't reached.

 ![](slides/Slide128.png)

 ---

-It's the same store for reads.
-Service continues will a failed node.
-We can survive one failed node.
+It's the same story for reads.
+Service continues with a failed node.
+We can survive one failed node...

 ![](slides/Slide129.png)